macmms/university-challenges/rpg-bot/README.md

 [ ] REQUIREMENT (3pt): Ending a relationship reduces the affection the NPC has toward the player by 30
 [ ] REQUIREMENT (3pt): A relationship can only be ended with an NPC
 [ ] REQUIREMENT (3pt): The affection cannot go below the minimum value of affection
+[ ] REQUIREMENT (3pt): On a successful ending of a relationship, the relationship object is deleted and true is returned
+[ ] REQUIREMENT (3pt): On an unsuccessful ending of a relationship, false is returned
 [ ] IMPLEMENTATION (4pt): Fully implemented method
-Points for full completion: bonus 4 points.
+Points for full completion: bonus 5 points.